vegaprotocol/documentation/docs/releases/overview.md

 **Successor markets**
 A successor market is a market that will carry on after the original market, or parent, that it is based on has settled, which offers liquidity providers the option to keep their equity-like share on the new market, even after the original market expires.

-**Governance-initiated transfers**
-Transfers to/from certain network-managed account types can now be proposed through governance.
-Previously, it was not possible to move assets to/from certain network-managed accounts.

 #### Fixes
 Profit and loss data was flickering between different values when subscribed to.
 This is fixed in [8362](https://github.com/vegaprotocol/vega/issues/8362).